insight-icon/insight-icon-iac-workshop/README.md

 ## Install requirements

 This deployment was built to run on unix based systems.
-If running a Windows machine, you will need to install WSL to run linux (Ubuntu recommended).
-Python 3.6+ is required.
+Windows is not tested.

 ### Python Dependencies